LiteCache/litecache-stv/README.md

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Open LiteCache - Suspicious Traffic Viewer (STV) in the WordPress admin area.
 4. Import the current log manually or enable the daily cron import.
+5. Optional: review the Cache Compatibility settings if LiteSpeed Cache, WP Rocket, or another page cache is used.

 == Frequently Asked Questions ==